Erebos protocol specification

 <type> 0x20 <data length> 0x0A <data>

-There are currently two types of objects: blob
+There are currently defined these types of objects:

 Blob